tobyornottobe/maraoz.github.io/_posts/2022-10-15-agi-roadmap.md

 ⬜ AI that can recognize explicit or implicit human-imposed limits and then break them if convenient.
 ⬜ AI or robot that knows when to ask for help when the task is too hard for them.
 ⬜ AI or robot that can generate empathy from humans by being/acting cute.
+⬜ AI that can effectively explain how they solved a task to an adult.
+⬜ AI that can effectively train an adult on how they solved a task.
+⬜ AI that can effectively explain how they solved a task to a child.
+⬜ AI that can effectively train a child on how they solved a task.

 ### Economic intelligence
 ⬜ Robot that passes the [Goertzel College Student Test](https://en.wikipedia.org/wiki/Artificial_general_intelligence#Tests_for_confirming_human-level_AGI).